-VREFH pin can be used as filter capacitor pin for high precision 1.2V VREF\OUT.
-When 1.2V VREF is enabled, VREFH is 1.2V VREF\OUT.
-VREF is only available in 48pin or above package.
+VREFH pin and PTE30 can be used as filter capacitor pin for high precision 1.2V Vref.
+When 1.2V Vref is enabled, Pin VREFH or pin PET30 is 1.2V VREF\OUT.

 Module to module interconnects

 Chapter 3 Core Overview